 Sporting the same unisexual yet sporty appearance, the new Bvlgari Diagono Caliber 303 is nevertheless 2 mm smaller in diameter sporting a 40 mm case made of stainless steel.
 Two of its chronograph sub-dials at 9 and 3 o’clock are also made of steel with golden outer and inner rims while the original had them fully gold-plated.

-Known for its reliability and accuracy, the movement is only 5.5 millimeters in height however the watch is rather thick measuring not so healthy 13 millimeters from top to bottom.
+Known for its reliability and accuracy, the movement is only 5.5 millimeters in height however the case is rather thick measuring not so healthy 13 millimeters from top to bottom.
 I mean, if you are more used to professional divers with their case thickness often starting from 16 millimeters, you will probably find this Diagono Cal.
-303 model deliciously slim, but if you are more of a “dress watch” guy, the gadget may feel too massive for a daily driver.
+303 deliciously slim, but if you are more of a “dress watch” guy, the gadget may feel too massive for a daily driver.

 The Diagono offers a fairly average ergonomics: the dial features a high-contrast color scheme with enough Superluminova on hands and hour markers for good legibility at night; both chronograph pushers are on their standard positions; and the winding/setting crown’s length looks carefully calculated to offer the most satisfying, um, setting experience, but that’s about all.
-The calendar aperture is small, but so are most timekeepers that are not equipped with their own variety of a “Big Date” complication, no problem for me either.
+The calendar aperture is small, but so are most timekeepers that are not equipped with their variety of a “Big Date” complication, no problem for me either.